rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 _Lenient input, Strict Output_.

 This means `Maybe` is great as input parameter, less so in the result.
 The above _Error Clarity Rule_ should be the overriding factor here.
 If the call-site can disambiguate what `Nothing` is, then `Maybe` results are fine.

 In particular, _prisms_ are typically used on not nested coproducts, thus, the call-site can disambiguate at which level the pattern match failed.  `lookup` in `Data.Map`, `find` for a `Foldabe` are all perfectly good choices for a `Maybe` result type.

-_HKD pattern_ used with lots of `Maybe` fields for JSON inputs or DB records is a perfectly good example of good `Maybe` usage as well.

 ## Why `Maybe` is Overused?
 Possible Explanations